 More than 20 million Americans live with peripheral neuropathy, a chronic condition with no known cure that’s often caused by diabetic nerve pain and other medical issues.
-John Huffman, MD, at Interventional Pain and Regenerative Medicine Specialists in Arlington, Virginia, provides customized and comprehensive treatments for peripheral neuropathy to reduce your pain and improve your quality of life.
+Drs.
+John Huffman and Talal Ghazal at Interventional Pain and Regenerative Medicine Specialists in Arlington, Virginia, provide customized and comprehensive treatments for peripheral neuropathy to reduce your pain and improve your quality of life.
 Call the office or request a consultation online today to get the expert care you need.

 A variety of health conditions and injuries contribute to peripheral nerve damage, including:

-Early diagnosis is critical to controlling your existing symptoms and preventing further damage to your peripheral nerves.
-The team at Interventional Pain and Regenerative Medicine Specialists takes your pain and symptoms seriously, and they provide the rapid diagnosis and treatment you need to maintain an active and healthy life.
+Early diagnosis is critical to controlling your existing symptoms and preventing further damage to your peripheral nervous system.
+Our team at Interventional Pain and Regenerative Medicine Specialists take your pain and symptoms seriously.
+We provide the treatment options you need to help you regain and maintain an active and healthy life.

-Diabetes complications cause up to 70% of peripheral neuropathy diagnosis.
-When you have diabetes, and your blood sugar levels are high, it causes damage to the nerves in your hands and feet.
-Over time, high blood sugar levels also damage your eyes, kidneys, and heart.
+Diabetes complications cause up to 70% of all peripheral neuropathy diagnoses.
+High blood sugar (glucose) levels can cause damage to nerves throughout the body, most often, affecting nerves in your hands and feet.
+Over time, high blood glucose levels can also damage your eyes, kidneys, heart and other organ systems.

-The team at Interventional Pain and Regenerative Medicine Specialists offers a variety of treatment options to control your peripheral neuropathy symptoms and prevent further nerve damage.
-Their goal is to help you lead a pain-free life with therapies that address the underlying causes and contributing factors to your condition as well as relieve your symptoms.
+The team at Interventional Pain and Regenerative Medicine Specialists offer a variety of treatment options to control your peripheral neuropathy symptoms and prevent further nerve damage.
+Our goal is to help you improve your pain with therapies that address the underlying cause and contributing factors related to your condition.